CXO Advisory

 What happens for ranking intervals other than six months?

-Also, the method/parameters derive from research on individual stocks.
-While arguable that the findings should carry over to ETFs, there might be confounding forces.
+• The method/parameters derive from research on individual stocks.
+While arguable that the findings should carry over to ETFs, there might be confounding effects.
 For example, hedging practices (using a sector ETF to hedge positions in individual stocks from the sector) might affect translation of an anomaly from individual stocks to ETFs.